 Yes.

-During Peri-menopause while hormones are fluctuating there may be days of fatigue and days where your core temperature is higher… but after menopause our big focus is cortisol.
+During Peri-menopause while hormones are fluctuating there may be days of fatigue and days where your core temperature is higher… but after menopause there are a lot of physiological changes due to the drop in estrogen.

 As someone who stopped producing estrogen at 29, I actually got to figure this out early on and have continued running marathons and an Ultra happily since that time!

-The idea that of menopause exercise intolerance is just a little misguided.
 You can and SHOULD exercise, but you might need to shift things in ways you didn’t expect.
+You absolutely can still do high intensity workouts like running.

 Yes!